JohnLCaron/rlauxe/docs/notes/RlauxeSpec.md

 ````
 The upper bound is 1.

-The assorter function takes a parameter _usePhantoms_, so a more complete definition is `A_wℓ(bi, usePhantoms)`.
-Polling audits always have usePhantoms = true, while CLCA have usePhantoms = false.

 ## SuperMajority

 "Top k candidates are elected, whose percent vote is above a fraction, f."
 See SHANGRLA, section 2.3.